business-service-solution-gmbh/id24.tr-react-sample/README.md

 ## Run Android
 - in root folder run `npm start` to start dev server
 - open another terminal. run `npm run android`
-  - in case of issues, open android module in your Android IDE and try to run the app from there.
+  - in case of issues, open android module in your Android IDE and try gradle sync.
     Additionally, you can check logcat for logs